NeoRazorX/facturascripts/Documentation/EN/XMLViews.rst

 -  **numcolumns**: Force the size to the indicated value, using the Bootstrap grid system being minimum 1 and maximum 12.
 If it is not reported, it takes *0* by applying Bootstrap’s automatic size system.
-   It is important to remember that a group always has 12 columns available in its *interior*, regardless of the size defined by the group.
+   It is important to remember that a group always has 12 columns available *inside*, regardless of the size of the group.

 ROWS
 ====